 The total annual average daily demand will therefore be 368.80 KI/day (4,3L/s) with a peak demand of 13 I/s.
-The George Municipality confirmed in writing that sufficient water resources at the treatment plants will be available (See Annexure G of Annexure D.1. of this report).
-Letter needs to be updated.
+The George Municipality confirmed in writing that sufficient water resources at the treatment plants will be available (See Annexure G of Annexure D.1. of this report), as of 2007.